scuffedcamper/goatware/README.md

 # goatware
-extremly diverse goat client written in python and compiled with pyinstaller!!!!! catware next???
+extremly diverse goat client written in python and (not) compiled (yet) with pyinstaller!!!!! catware next???

 goatware!